 logged in library’s

-This preference determines how reports exported from Koha will separate data.
+This system preference determines how reports exported from Koha will separate data.
 In many cases you will be able to change this option when exporting if you’d like.

 Asks: Use ___ as the email address for the administrator of Koha.

-This preference allows one email address to be used in warning messages set to the OPAC.
-If no email address is set for the branch this address will receive messages from patrons regarding modification requests, purchase suggestions, and questions or information regarding overdue notices.
+This system preference allows one email address to be used in warning messages set to the OPAC.
+If no email address is set for the library this address will receive messages from patrons regarding modification requests, purchase suggestions, and questions or information regarding overdue notices.
 It is recommended that a email address that can be accessed by multiple staff members be used for this purpose so that if one librarian is out the others can address these requests.
 This email address can be changed when needed.

-Asks: Show itemtype icons in the staff interface: ___
+Asks: ___ itemtype icons in the staff interface.

-This preference allows the system administrator to determine if users will be able to set and see an item type icon in the catalog in the staff interface.
+This system preference allows the system administrator to determine if users will be able to set and see an item type icon in the catalog in the staff interface.

 If images of item types are disabled, text labels for item types will still appear in the staff interface.